FEMALE PROMISE SEEKERS SERIES

 One day while they were in high spirits, the enemy decided they wanted to be entertained by Samson.
 They called for the guards to bring him out of prison to perform for them.
 They placed him near two central pillars on which the temple stood.
 Samson braced himself, and with all his might, he pushed both columns down on the rulers and all the people in the temple.
 Tragically, he killed himself.
 Samson killed more people that day than he had murdered while he was alive; (Judg.
 16:30).

 God is the true Source of everything

-Samson killed thousands of men, but in this instance, he could not conqueror one woman.
+Samson killed thousands of men, but in this instance, he could not conquer one woman.
 Delilah sought the promise of 5,500 pieces of silver in exchange for the secret to her husband’s strength.
-Every battle that Samson fought, the victories were already won because the Lord’s power came upon him mightily; (Judg.
+In every battle that Samson fought, the victories were already won because the Lord’s power came upon him mightily; (Judg.
 14:6).
 Samson’s long hair was not the source of his strength.
 God is the source of everything.

 Lust caused him to be visually impaired, and the sin of rebellion caused his death.
 His vision was not clear long before his eyes were put out.
 Delilah received what was promised to her and more.
 It’s possible that she was killed under the collapsed roof that Samson brought down on 3,000 men and women who looked on, laughing and cheering, as they made sport of him; (Judg.
 16:27).